bergesinstitute/graf-method/book-5-unit-8.md

 > *Also, *to remember/to recall* in other contexts

-Decimos: “This reminds me of that”. *Esto me recuerda eso.*
+Decimos: / 💂 We say: “This reminds me of that”. *Esto me recuerda eso.*

     (A mí) me recuerda / me recuerdan